vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

    timeframe.
-In the EA community, some funds that have acted as top-up donors for many charities are: the EA Funds (the Animal Welfare Fund, Long Term Future Fund, Meta Fund, and Global Health and Development Fund), GiveWell discretionary regranting (funded by Good Ventures), Animal Charity Evaluators' Recommended Charity Fund, and the Berkeley Existential Risk Initiative (BERI) (which appears to have transitioned this role to the Survival and Flourishing Fund (SFF)).
+In the EA community, some funds that have acted as top-up donors for many charities are: the EA Funds (the Animal Welfare Fund, Long Term Future Fund, Meta Fund, and Global Health and Development Fund), GiveWell discretionary regranting, Animal Charity Evaluators' Recommended Charity Fund, and the Berkeley Existential Risk Initiative (BERI) (which appears to have transitioned this role to the Survival and Flourishing Fund (SFF)).

 3. Other donors, usually individual and smaller foundation donors:
    They grant more erratically, and the total amount per donor is lower.

-I see the value of this post primarily in terms of shedding light on the role of top-up donors, who are a relatively new feature of the EA funding ecosystem.
+I believe a key value-add of this post is shedding light on the role of top-up donors, who are a relatively new feature of the EA funding ecosystem

 ## The role of primary donors such as the Open Philanthropy Project (Open Phil)